Gerbes and the Holomorphic Brauer Group of Complex Tori: Appendix 2

 On objects this is the map

 to be denoted by

 and on morphisms

 \begin{rmk} Notice that in all three categories we have mentioned in this appendix, it is unreasonable to demand that morphisms satisfy the associativity condition on the nose.
 Rather, for every three morphisms, there is a canonical natural isomorphism between the two ways of composing the three morphisms.
-This natural isomorphism satisfies a consistency condition corresponding to three morphisms.
+This natural isomorphism satisfies a consistency condition involving four morphisms.
 Also the functors we described are not really functors on the nose, but rather there is a natural isomorphism (consistent with the associativity ones) between the functor applied to a composition of two morphisms, and the composition of the images of the two morphisms.
-There are two ways of dealing with this issue.
-One way is to force each of the three categories to be an honest category by replacing morphisms with the obvious notion of equivalence classes of morphisms.
+There are two ways of dealing with these issues.
+One way is to force each of the three categories to become an honest category by replacing morphisms with the obvious notion of equivalence classes of morphisms.
+With that definition we have associativity and all our functors as we have described them correspond to honest functors.
 The other way is to treat each of the three categories as a $2-$category.
 While we leave most of the details to the meticulous reader we simply remark that all the functors we have described can be promoted to functors of $2-$ categories.
 A $2-$morphism in $[Z^{2}(\Gamma, \mathcal{O}^{\times}(W))/ C^{1}(\Gamma, \mathcal{O}^{\times}(W))]$ between two elements $C^{(1)}$ and $C^{(2)}$ which both satisfy $(\ref{eqn:some_name})$ is an element $D \in C^{0}(\Gamma, \mathcal{O}^{\times}(W))$ such that

 A $2-$morphism in $\mathcal{Z}^{1}(\Gamma,\mathcal{P}ic(W))$ between two pairs $(\mathcal{M}_{1},K^{(1)})$ and $(\mathcal{M}_{2},K^{(2)})$ of isomorphisms from $(\mathcal{L}^{(1)}, N^{1})$ to $(\mathcal{L}^{(2)}, N^{2})$ as in (\ref{eqn:Kdef}) consists of an isomorphism $y: \mathcal{M}_{2} \to \mathcal{M}_{1}$ satisfying